 Each program’s application at ISUAbroad asks for different information, but there are four basic categories:

 These are legal documents that you will sign electronically.
-They cover the terms and conditions of your participation, and they will help you to understand more about the expectations of the university when you participate in an international program.
+They cover the terms and conditions of your participation, and they will help you to understand more about the expectations of the university when you participate in a study abroad program.

 Information needed to review your application is collected through a series of questionnaires.
 Depending on the program, you may be asked to write a statement of interest, to provide an unofficial transcript, and/or to provide a resume.
 You will also be asked questions about your previous conduct, and you will need to provide an emergency contact.